 Chicken broth can be frozen for up to six months with no loss in quality.
 And it's safe to eat even after that.
 I always freeze my Spanish broth in two cup containers, which are perfect for most recipes calling for homemade stock.

-In Spain we love adding things to caldo de pollo to make a chicken soup.
-You can add back the chicken meat, some garbanzo beans, small noodles, chopped jamón Serrano, and even hard-boiled egg.
-Some people also add rice to make chicken and rice soup.
+- Optional Toppings: In Spain, we love adding things to caldo de pollo to make a chicken soup.
+You can add the chicken meat, garbanzo beans, small noodles, chopped jamón Serrano, and even hard-boiled egg.
+Some people also add rice.

 Caldo de Pollo Recipe